Skip to main content

 What you should know before buying an OTC hearing aid

-Before you start shopping, ask yourself a few simple questions:
+Before you start shopping, ask yourself four simple questions:

 1. Do I know what type of hearing loss I have?

-Also known as presbycusis, age-related hearing decline falls into the “sensorineural” category7—the most common type of hearing loss.
-Sensorineural hearing loss happens because of damage to your inner ear or the nerves that carry auditory (hearing) signals to your brain.
+Just like there are many types of hearing aids, there are also many types of hearing loss.
+Presbycusis, or age-related hearing decline, falls into the “sensorineural” category—the most common type of hearing loss.7 Sensorineural hearing loss happens because of damage to your inner ear or the nerves that carry auditory (hearing) signals to your brain.
 In addition to aging, exposure to loud noise (like blaring music, gas-powered lawn equipment, jet engines, and sirens) can cause sensorineural hearing loss.
 So can some medications, illnesses, and inherited conditions.

-On the other hand, your hearing loss might be “conductive”8—meaning sounds don’t make it to your inner ear very well or at all.
-Impacted ear wax, ear infections, noncancerous tumors, and anatomical issues all can cause conductive hearing loss.
+On the other hand, your hearing loss might be “conductive”—meaning sounds don’t make it to your inner ear very well or at all.8 Impacted earwax, ear infections, noncancerous tumors, and anatomical issues all can cause conductive hearing loss.
 It’s also possible you have “mixed” hearing loss: partially conductive, partially sensorineural.

 An audiologist or other hearing professional can help pinpoint what’s causing yours so you can choose the best OTC hearing aid to address it.
 And if hearing aids aren’t effective for the type of hearing loss you have, your health care provider can go over treatment options with you.